Testlio/hype/content/post/graphql-testing.md

 > Having high test coverage and keeping it high is cool but it doesn’t matter.
 What matters is whether or not the tests are catching bugs.

-_Note that this article assumes a decent bit of knowledge about GraphQL servers work.
+_Note that this article assumes a decent bit of knowledge about how GraphQL servers work.
 If you’re new to GraphQL, I recommend starting with the [official introduction](http://graphql.org/learn/)._

 ## My solution